HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/customize_docker.md

             REACT_APP_PRODUCT_NAME=new\_product\_name
             ```

-        -   To change the logo, add the following statement specifying the location and name of the new logo.
+        -   To change the logo used in meeting pages, add the following statement specifying the location and name of the new logo.
 The image file can be any size.
 It is re-sized to approximately 260x260 pixels.

             ``` {#codeblock_acs_srq_dvb}
-            REACT_APP_PRODUCT_LOGO_URL=https://meetings.hcl-showcase.com/images/branding/Showcase_Logo.jpg
+            REACT_APP_PRODUCT_LOGO=https://meetings.hcl-showcase.com/images/branding/Showcase_Logo.jpg
             ```

-            The logo can either be a URL to an accessible image like https://mycompany.com/assets/logo.png or it can be an absolute path like /images/branding/my-logo.png.
-If you use the absolute path, the image must be placed on the system using the following command.
+            You can specify the relative or full URL to the logo.
+If you use the relative URL, the image must be placed on the system using the following command.

             ``` {#codeblock_kzz_grf_htb}
             cp my-logo.png sametime-config/web/branding/.
             ```

             Add the following statement containing the URL to the Sametime server where you access meetings.
-This is used for gathering meeting reports.
+This is used for meeting reports.

             ``` {#codeblock_i5p_p33_3tb}
             REACT_APP_PRODUCT_LOGO_URL=https://meetings.hcl-showcase.com/images/branding/Showcase_Logo.jpg"